McTavishLab/extensiphy/README.md

-RapUp allows for control over both how many RapUp runs happen in parallel and how many threads are allocated to each RapUp run Make sure you dont ask your computer to work too hard by adding more runs and threads than your computer can handle find out how many cores you have available and calculate (cores*RapUp runs you wish to run as the same time) if you have 8 cores available, consider starting 2 runs with 3 threads available to each, then adjust to your optimum setting.
+RapUp allows for control over both how many RapUp runs happen in parallel and how many threads are allocated to each RapUp run Make sure you dont ask your computer to work too hard by adding more runs and threads than your computer can handle find out how many cores you have available and calculate (cores * rapup_runs) you wish to run as the same time if you have 8 cores available, consider starting 2 runs with 3 threads available to each, then adjust to your optimum setting.

 ### First Run
+Once you've cloned this repo and installed all dependencies to your PATH, begin here.
+Dependencies are outlined at the bottom of this readme.

 If you plan to generate a starting alignment and tree that you wish to add sequences to, test gon_phyling with this command: